novateams/nova.core/nova/core/roles/monolith/README.md

 - `nova.core.providentia`
 - `nova.core.nexus`

 It's meant for easy deployment of all required services for running a Cyber Exercise.
+The role generates and writes it's application default credentials into Vault.
+The login token for the Vault can be found at `/srv/vault/creds/root_token`.

 ## Requirements